david-cr/DeepLearningExamples/PyTorch/LanguageModeling/BERT/README.md

 ### Mixed precision training

 Mixed precision is the combined use of different numerical precisions in a computational method.
 [Mixed precision](https://arxiv.org/abs/1710.03740) training offers significant computational speedup by performing operations in half-precision format, while storing minimal information in single-precision to retain as much information as possible in critical parts of the network.
-Since the introduction of [tensor cores](https://developer.nvidia.com/tensor-cores) in the Volta, and following with both the Turing and Ampere architectures, significant training speedups are experienced by switching to mixed precision -- up to 3x overall speedup on the most arithmetically intense model architectures.
+Since the introduction of [Tensor Cores](https://developer.nvidia.com/tensor-cores) in the Volta and Turing architecture, significant training speedups are experienced by switching to mixed precision -- up to 3x overall speedup on the most arithmetically intense model architectures.
 Using mixed precision training requires two steps:

 1. Porting the model to use the FP16 data type where appropriate.
 2. Adding loss scaling to preserve small gradient values.